Azure/Azure-DataFactory/Samples/CrossAppDomainDotNetActivitySample/README.md

 2. Create a subclass of `CrossAppDomainDotNetActivity<MyDotNetActivityContext>` (e.g., `MyDotNetActivity`).

-3. Override `PreExecute()` to pull necessary info from the linked services, datasets, and/or activities and create a new instance of MyDotNetActivityContext.
+3. Override `PreExecute()` to pull necessary info from the linked services, datasets, and/or activities and create a new instance of `MyDotNetActivityContext`.

 4. Override `Execute()` to implement your activity logic based on the context object.
 This executes in a separate app domain and can reference any assembly versions.